It starts like any other day. A hot cuppa, email, work. Then it happens.

 Scenario B: What started as a simple shared plan with hubby has turned into a beast now that you've added two teens and Grandma.

-For the teens, the phone is a natural extension of their arm and your bill shows it.
+For the teens, the mobile is a natural extension of their arm and your bill shows it.

 It wasn’t long ago that even if you had unlimited text plans, it was often per line.
 These days, texting is cheaper for group plans.
 Call and discuss your options.

-As long as you’re all regularly using your phones, many family plans offer great value compared to piecing features together.
+As long as you’re all regularly using your mobiles, many family plans offer great value compared to piecing features together.

 5. Use Wi-Fi!
 It’s Everywhere If You Know Where to Look

-One of the easiest ways to trim your cellphone bill is to cut out extra data charges.
+One of the easiest ways to trim your mobile bill is to cut out extra data charges.